gopheracademy/gopheracademy-web/content/advent-2018/split-data-with-cdc.md

 ok      github.com/restic/chunker       1.655s
 ```

-You can see that data is processed at about 477 MB per second on a single core on an older machine using an Intel i5 CPU.
+Running on an older machine with an Intel i5 CPU `chunker` processes at about 477 MB per second on a single core.

 Conclusion
 ==========